 Blantyre Southern Region, Malawi Travel Guide

 Trails from easy walks to challenging climbs with panoramic city views and birdwatching.
-A local guide is recommended for longer routes.
+A local guide is a good idea for longer routes.

-1.5-A two-hour drive from Blantyre.
-Extensive hiking with trails to waterfalls, viewpoints, and pine forests.
+1.5-2 hours drive from Blantyre.
+Extensive hiking with trails to waterfalls, viewpoints, and coniferous forests.
 Difficulty: easy to moderate.
 Organized hikes are recommended.

 Engaging with Malawian culture has enriching experiences, from traditional arts to the local population interactions.

 More prevalent in rural areas outside Blantyre, giving an understanding of village life, farming, or fishing communities.
-Local NGOs and tour operators facilitate these activities.
+Local NGOs and tour operators facilitate these experiences.

 Within Blantyre, engage with communities through market visits or by supporting local businesses.
 This indirectly supports local livelihoods.